Bloom-host/BloomDocs/docs/billing/early_renewal.md

 - You can only renew a service when the service’s **next due date is less than 31 days away**.
 - If your service is **more than 31 days away** from its due date, early renewal is **not available**.
-- Bloom.host staff **cannot manually renew** services outside of this 31-day window.
+- Bloom staff **cannot manually renew** services outside of this 31-day window.

 ---